this-is-joeking/election_day_2210/README.md

 Use TDD to create an `Election` class that responds to the following interaction pattern.

-The `vote_counts` should return a hash with each candidate's name as a key and their count of votes as the value.
+The `vote_counts` method should return a hash with each candidate's name as a key and their count of votes as the value.

 ```ruby
 pry(main)> require './lib/candidate'